RhagaviThiyagarajan/infinityscroll/README.md

 Explanation
+index.js

-//Index.js is the entry file
+Index.js is the entry file
-//App.js goes to    <InfiniteScrolling/>
+App.js goes to    <InfiniteScrolling/>

-//from useInfiniteScroll function the fetchData is an argument and we  initialised state 1st is an empty array
-2nd state the array index starts from 1 third state is boolean
+from useInfiniteScroll function the fetchData is an argument and we  initialised state state 1 is an empty array. state-2, the array index starts from 1. state-3 is declared as is boolean.

+useEffect

-// using the useEffect in infinitescroll if the length (means no data) then set the page loading to false
+using the useEffect in infinitescroll if the length (means no data) then set the page loading to false

+useEffect
-// we use usEffect here and if the dependencies changes ,[page and fetchData] then it reloads the DOM if the page loads loat the data +1 add more+1
+in useEffect, use usEffect here and if the dependencies changes ,[page and fetchData] then it reloads the DOM if the page loads loat the data +1 add more+1

+page-2
 InfiniteScrollList.js
 const observer = useRef(); useREf directly updates the DOM in this logic